GameCraftGuild/Unity-Package-Template/README.md

 6. Delete the init script and make your initial git commit.
 Happy package making!

 ## Package manifest
-Unity uses the package manifest file `package.json` to manage information about a specific version of a specific package.
+Unity uses the package manifest file `package.json` to manage information about a specific package.
 The package manifest is always at the root of the package and contains crucial information about the package, such as its registered name and version number. ([Full Package manifest Unity Guide](https://docs.unity3d.com/Manual/upm-manifestPkg.html))

 ### Required attributes
 * **name** - The officially registered package name.